Logo of Landscape Atlas

 How an Irrigation System Works

 At its core, a modern lawn sprinkler system is a network of components working together on a schedule.
 The process begins at the controller (or timer), which sends a low-voltage signal to open specific valves1.
 Each valve controls a zone, which is a section of your landscape with similar watering needs.
-When a valve opens, water flows from your main supply through underground pipes to the sprinkler heads or drip emitters in that zone2.
+When a valve opens, water flows from your main supply through underground pipes to the sprinkler heads or drip emitters in that zone.
 After the programmed runtime, the controller signals the valve to close, stopping the water flow.

 The true efficiency of a system comes from its zoning.
 By separating areas like sun-drenched turf, shaded flower beds, and foundation plantings into different zones, you can tailor the amount and method of water delivery precisely.
 This prevents overwatering some areas while underwatering others, a common issue with manual watering or poorly designed systems.